nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 ### Loading LAMMPS Interactively

 On Alps, LAMMPS is precompiled and available in a user environment [uenv].
-LAMMPS has been built with kokkos, and the GPU package separately.
+LAMMPS has been built with Kokkos, and the GPU package separately.

 To find which LAMMPS uenv is provided, you can use the following command: